Bridgerton (2020-2024)

 Bridgerton (L to R) Florence Hunt as Hyacinth Bridgerton, Luke Newton as Colin Bridgerton, Ruth Gemmell as Lady Violet Bridgerton, Jonathan Bailey as Anthony Bridgerton, Will Tilston as Gregory Bridgerton and Luke Thompson as Benedict Bridgerton © LIAM DANIEL / NETFLIX 2020

-Production Company: Shondaland
+Production Company: Shondaland, CVD Productions

 The Historic Dockyard Chatham is located on the River Medway and has become a popular filming location in Kent.
 Features include Georgian and Victorian buildings with cobbled streets, a maritime environment and a dry dock.
 Previous productions that have filmed there include: Call The Midwife (2012-2020), Pennyworth (2019) and Belgravia (2020).